-We first report standard semantic similarity metrics that compare answers to a reference: \textbf{ROUGE} \cite{lin_rouge_2004} measures n-gram overlap \textbf{BERTScore} \cite{zhang_bertscore_2020} or embedding-based similarity, and \textbf{BARTScore} \cite{yuan_bartscore_2021} , which uses a seq2seq model to score conditional likelihood.
+We first establish baselines using standard semantic similarity metrics that compare model-generated responses against reference answers at the lexical and embedding level. \textbf{ROUGE} \cite{lin_rouge_2004} measures n-gram overlap; \textbf{BERTScore} \cite{zhang_bertscore_2020} computes embedding-based similarity; and \textbf{BARTScore} \cite{yuan_bartscore_2021} uses a seq2seq model to score conditional likelihood.
 These metrics capture surface form and paraphrastic similarity but not factual correctness.